-Cost of product sales for all periods presented consists primarily of product royalties and fill finish costs.
+Cost of product sales for all periods presented consists primarily of reserves for unsaleable externally-manufactured inventory, as well as product royalties and fill finish costs.
 Product sold during these periods consisted of drug product that was previously charged to research and development expense prior to FDA approval of MARGENZA, which favorably impacted our gross margin.
 We expect cost of product sales to continue to be positively impacted as we sell through this drug product.